dimcoindev/dim-cli/README.md

 in the love of DIM <3

 ## License

 This software is released under the MIT License.

-© 2018 DIMCoin Developers, All rights reserved.
+© 2018 DIM, All rights reserved.